Songpa District

 Songpa was at the center of 1988 Summer Olympics, and most of the sports facilities associated with that event are located within the district.

 In 2009, Songpa was named one of the world's most livable cities at the LivCom Awards presented by the United Nations Environment Programme.

+Geography

+The district's terrain is primarily characterized by alluvial plains along the Han River, which facilitated rapid urban and commercial development since the late 20th century.
+It is bordered by the Han River to the north, providing a flat landscape suitable for large-scale apartment complexes and infrastructure.

 History

 Hanseong Baekje era (18 BCE – 660 CE)

 In 18 BCE, the kingdom of Baekje founded its capital city, Wiryeseong, in what is believed to be the modern-day Songpa District.
 Baekje subsequently developed from a member state of the Mahan confederacy into one of the Three Kingdoms of Korea.

 Several remains of city fortresses dating from this time exist in the Seoul area.
 Pungnap Toseong, an earthen wall in Pungnap-dong (near Jamsil) in the southeastern part of Seoul, is widely believed to be the site of Wiryeseong.
 Another earthen wall, Mongchon Toseong, is located nearby and also dates back to the early Baekje era.